Bernie Sanders Slams Michael Bloomberg: ‘Sorry, You Ain’t Gonna Buy This Election’

 “I say to Michael Bloomberg and his billionaire friends: That is going to change,” he exclaimed to a cheering crowd.

 Sanders was not the only Democratic presidential candidate to begin attacking the billionaire.
-As previously reported by The Inquisitr, Minnesota Senator Amy Klobuchar also had some strong words for the late entrant, claiming that she didn’t think Bloomberg could just “waltz in” to the competitive race.
+As previously reported by The Inquisitr, Minnesota Sen. Amy Klobuchar also had some strong words for the late entrant, claiming that she didn’t think Bloomberg could just “waltz in” to the competitive race.

 Delivered To Your INBOX